 You don't need to go to Japan to experience Omotenashi - you only need to book your next hair appointment here, with us.

-Curzon Street is one of the most historic streets in London.
+London's Curzon Street in Mayfair is one of the most historic streets in London.
 From the works of Oscar Wilde, to the Sherlock Holmes story, it has been mentioned in a lot of the classic English literature.

 The street is thought to be named after George Hawe, 3rd Viscount Howe; however, it was not until his death that the title of Earl was taken by someone with the last name Curzon.
 Before this time, it was called Mayfair Row.